The Best Cloud Phone Systems for UK Businesses in 2026

 call analytics in Dialpad

-Dialpad have lots of visual analytics graphs and boards so that you can understand your calls better.
+Dialpad has lots of visual analytics graphs and boards so that you can understand your calls better.
 Source: Matt Reed/Expert Market

 • Contact sharing isn’t as explicit as we’d like: When we added contacts, it wasn’t clearly stated whether they’re private to the user or visible across the wider account.
 Some rivals, such as GoTo, are clearer about “shared directory” versus “personal contacts”.